-At Academy of Jeet Kune Do Sciences, fighters are exposed to Muay Thai, Brazilian Jiu-Jitsu, Savate, Filipino Kali (stick/knife fighting), Wing Chun, Western Fencing, Western Boxing, Silat, Pananjakman, and Panantukan, among other styles.
+For example, at the Academy of Jeet Kune Do Sciences, members are exposed to Muay Thai, Brazilian Jiu-Jitsu, Savate, Filipino Kali (stick/knife fighting), Wing Chun, Western Fencing, Western Boxing, Silat, Pananjakman, and Panantukan, among other styles.
 Some of these fighting styles are weapons-based, which means at times we train with sticks, knives, machetes, etc.

 A central quality of Jeet Kune Do is combat realism.
 JKD values techniques based on their effectiveness in the real world.
 Opponents spar going all out, as if they were in a real battle.